Officers:

 After the SPC Meeting:

-Prior to Annual Meeting: 8-9 weeks before meeting
+Prior to Annual Meeting: 12 weeks before annual meeting

 Prior to Annual Meeting: 1-2 weeks before meeting